generously gifted by the Carlee Charitable Trust

-For dog owners in Lawrence & Haverhill and cat owners in Lawrence, Haverhill & Methuen, affordable spay/neuter surgeries and vaccines are available for families in need of financial assistance.
+For dog owners, cat owners, and rabbit owners in Lawrence, Lowell, Haverhill & Methuen, affordable spay/neuter surgeries and vaccines are available for families in need of financial assistance.

 The Merrimack River Feline Rescue Society's CatMobile Program is a great community resource for individuals seeking low-cost spay/neuter surgeries and vaccinations for cats.
 Visit their website to learn more about upcoming clinics and the CatMobile's schedule.

 If you are a New Hampshire resident, please visit the NHSPCA's website for information on a variety of government subsidized low-cost spay/neuter programs.

 When animals are brought to the MSPCA at Nevins Farm with a major illness or injury, their rehabilitation can be costly and time intensive.
 To provide additional finances to treat these animals, the MSPCA developed two important funds to help defray the cost of expensive medical treatments to otherwise adoptable animals.
 The "Angels for Animals Fund" allows the MSPCA staff to treat small animals, including cats, dogs, and rabbits, residing at the Noble Family Animal Care and Adoption Center.
 "Ashton's Hope Fund" provides medical care to MSPCA horses and farm animals currently being cared for at Nevins Farm.
 Please consider contributing to these funds and help the MSPCA care for a growing number of surrendered animals in need of significant veterinary care.

 Visit our Pet Owner Resources page for answers to questions about pet nutrition, pet safety, poison control, and solutions to common behavior problems.